wp-plugins/treeview-on-contents/trunk/readme.txt

 4. Treeview can be edited by drag and drop.

 == Changelog ==

+= 0.1.4 =
+* Automatically selects the enclosing shortcodes.
+* Fixed a bug when selecting a list tag.
+* Support a nested shortcode.
+* Add the option to dashboard setting.

 = 0.1.3 =
 * New design of the dialog.